qdotme/pysodist/README.md

 # pysodist
-a python implementation of isodist
+a python-based implementation of isodist